-The WEPA Group is a family business operating throughout Europe which offers sustainable and innovative hygiene solutions that provide a safe feeling of hygiene and contribute daily to the well-being of millions of consumers.
+The WEPA Group is a future-oriented family business operating throughout Europe which offers sustainable and innovative hygiene solutions that provide a safe feeling of hygiene and contribute daily to the well-being of millions of people.
 We are among the three largest European manufacturers and lead the market in the production of hygiene paper from recycled fibres.

 around € 1.3 billion